Blog

 Qovery Platform

-• It integrates with popular CI/CD tools, such as GitHub Actions, to automate the build and deployment process.
+• Automated CI/CD Integration: Qovery seamlessly integrates with popular CI/CD tools, such as GitHub Actions, to fully automate the application build and deployment process.

-• It provides cost-effective solutions, including the possibility to shut down staging environments overnight, saving up to 40 hours per week and reducing cloud bills by 15%.
+• Built-in Cost Optimization: Implement cost-effective solutions instantly, including the ability to shut down staging environments overnight, which can save up to 40 hours per week in wasted resources and reduce cloud bills by 15% or more.

-• Qovery can mutualize load balancers within the same environment, resulting in a fixed price of around $40 per load balancer per environment.
+• Fixed-Price Networking: The platform mutualizes load balancers within the same environment, offering a fixed price of around $40 per load balancer per environment, simplifying networking costs.

-• It supports ARM instances which can reduce cloud computing costs by up to 60%.
+• Support for ARM Instances: Qovery supports ARM instances, enabling organizations to leverage newer, highly efficient infrastructure to reduce cloud computing costs by up to 60%.

 • Qovery may lack some features like the free control plane offered by DOKS, and the comprehensive environment for managing containers provided by OpenShift.